Have you ever seen something terrifying happen, but out of fear felt paralyzed, stuck, and unable to do anything about it?

 For me, the answer is yes, and more than once.
 You see, in addition to being a writer, I’m also a Registered Nurse for an addiction treatment center.
 While that might not seem particularly scary, my experience is in Psychiatry, and professionals in this specialty understand that there is always a measure of risk and uncertainty.

 Nurses don’t choose to go into psychiatry; I tend to think the profession chooses us.
 Early on in nursing school, I had a gut feeling that I’d end up working in mental health.
 True to form, my intuition didn’t lead me astray.
-After six months on a general surgery floor, I ended up working with patients suffering from severe mental health and addictions disorders.
+After six months on a general surgery floor, I ended up working with patients suffering from severe mental health and addictions disorders in rehab centers.

 The unit was divided straight down the middle.
 One half was designated for patients in an acute mental health crisis, or in layman’s terms, “gone off the deep end,” “crazy,” or “lost their marbles.”
 The other half was for patients in need of detox services from drugs or alcohol, and nine times out of ten underlying mental health disorders were accompanying the addictions.